wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/share-buttons/includes/5-remove.md

 still has it shared with you.
 To get the button back, select the **Buttons** icon on the lower horizontal menu.
 Select **Get more** on the upper right of the app screen.
-You should see the button that you just deleted.
+You should see the button that you deleted.